IBM-Bluemix-Docs/mobilefoundation/instrument_an_app.md

 Try a simple sample from [here](https://github.com/MobileFirst-Platform-Developer-Center/mfp-analytics-samples).
 In less than 5 minutes you can run the sample application and get a feel of what the API does.
 You can also notice how analytics shows up as different insights on the Analytics console.

-{{site.data.keyword.mobilefoundaiton_short}} Analytics Service provides ReST APIs to help developers with importing (POST) and exporting (GET) analytics data.
+{{site.data.keyword.mobilefoundation_short}} Analytics Service provides ReST APIs to help developers with importing (POST) and exporting (GET) analytics data.